eliath/dotfiles/README.md

   - most preferences should sync, but you may need to update theme
 - iterm
   - General > Load Preferences From Folder > dotfiles/iTerm
+- powerline
+  - The default iTunes segment is broken.
+Go to dotfiles/powerline/segments.py and follow the instructions at the top of the file, replacting the default iTunes segment with the contents of that file.

 -------